fqantonio/GoingInductive/README.md

 # TO DO LIST

 - [ ] State of the art: complete, reorganize and verify.
-- [ ] final reading: revisit goals , hyphotesis, questions, relation with the new at this work: discussing and conclude
+- [ ] final reading: revisit goals , hyphotesis, questions, relation with the new at this work: discussing and conclude it: the goals are in the conclusion?
 - [ ] showing the cmaps in the cloud or as images?
 - [ ] data cloud
 - [ ] code used in RSTUDIO